The young LMU women's soccer team opens the 2014 season Friday against New Mexico State.

-Southern California natives Morgan Hilby and Callie Taylor, who spent their first two collegiate seasons at Northwestern and Cincinnati, respectively, return to their roots this fall.
+Southern California natives Morgan Hilby and Callie Taylor, who spent their first two collegiate seasons at Northeastern and Cincinnati, respectively, return to their roots this fall.

 The Lions will face six 2013 NCAA Tournament qualifiers including defending National Champion UCLA.